Forbidden places in India include all the places in the country that are currently inaccessible to travellers from India and abroad.

 Due to security reasons, visitors are not allowed to visit the border areas of Arunachal Pradesh.

 Other than these places I mentioned above, there are other places in India where visitors are allowed but with certain terms and conditions.
 For example, Bhangarh Fort in Rajasthan and Niivan in Vrindavan do not allow visitors post-sunset.
 However, these places can be visited easily during the day.
-Let me know in the comment section if you know of any other forbidden places in India, where travellers are not allowed to visit.
+Let me know in the comment section if you know of any other forbidden places in India, that travellers are not allowed to visit.